Selection and Influence in Cultural Dynamics: Introduction

 We next consider the equilibria of this model: we say that a mass vector $x$ is an equilibrium if it remains unchanged after one application of the update rule.
 It is easy to construct examples of equilibria that are not stable, in the sense that an arbitrarily small perturbation of the masses $x_u^*$ can --- after further applications of the update rule --- push the masses far away from the equilibrium.
 Such equilibria are less natural as predicted outcomes of the cultural dynamics being modeled, since the population would be unlikely to hold its position near this equilibrium.

 To make this statement precise, we use the notion of {\em Lyapunov stability}.
-We say that an equilibrium $x^*$ is {\em Lyapunov stable} (or, more briefly, {\em stable}) if given any $\eps>0$, there exists a $\delta > 0$ such that if $||x(t_0)-x^*|| < \delta$, then $||x(t)-x^*|| < \epsilon$, for all $t \geq t_0$.\footnote{ One could ask about stronger notions of stability, in particular, {\em asymptotic stability}, which requires that there exists a $\delta_1>0$ such that if $||x(t_0)-x^*|| < \delta_1$, then $x(t) \rightarrow x^*$ as $t \rightarrow \infty$.
+We say that an equilibrium $x^*$ is {\em Lyapunov stable} if given any $\eps>0$, there exists a $\delta > 0$ such that if $||x(t_0)-x^*||_1 < \delta$, then $||x(t)-x^*||_1 < \eps$, for all $t \geq t_0$.\footnote{ One could ask about stronger notions of stability, in particular, {\em asymptotic stability}, which requires that there exists a $\delta_1>0$ such that if $||x(t_0)-x^*||_1 < \delta_1$, then $x(t) \rightarrow x^*$ as $t \rightarrow \infty$.
 Asymptotic stability is not a useful definition for our purposes; for example, if the underlying influence graph $\infgraph$ has no edges, then any assignment of population masses is an equilibrium, but none are asymptotically stable, since there is no way for a small perturbation to converge back to the original state.
-On the other hand, all equilibria are Lyapunov stable in this simple example.} For simplicity, we use the $L_1$ norm instead of the $L_2$ norm in what follows, although this is not an important distinction.
+On the other hand, all equilibria are Lyapunov-stable in this simple example.} For simplicity, we use the $L_1$ norm throughout.
+Since our vectors have finite dimensionality, the different $L_p$ norms only differ by constant factors, so all stability results apply to other norms by scaling $\eps, \delta$ appropriately.

-We prove that $x^*$ is a stable equilibrium if and only if the set of active types $A(x^*) = \{u : x_u^* > 0\}$ is an independent set in the influence graph $\infgraph$.
+We prove that $x^*$ is a Lyapunov-stable equilibrium if and only if the set of active types $A(x^*) = \{u : x_u^* > 0\}$ is an independent set in the influence graph $\infgraph$.
 The proof is based on the rich-get-richer properties of the process; these properties are used to show that after a sufficiently small perturbation to the population masses, the amount by which any type with positive mass can grow is bounded.

-\xhdr{Interpretations of the Basic Results.} These results establish, first of all, a precise sense in which the natural equilibria the model tend to break the population into non-interacting islands.
+\xhdr{Interpretations of the Basic Results.} The basic results discussed above establish a precise sense in which the natural equilibria tend to break the population into non-interacting islands.